Okay, let’s talk about OOH. You might be thinking, “OOH? What’s that?” Don’t worry, it’s simpler than it sounds, and you see it every single day.

 Think about it: consistent exposure day after day, in places where people are already moving and doing things – that’s powerful for building brand familiarity and trust.
 And because OOH ads are often seen right before people are about to shop or make decisions, they can be super effective at influencing choices at the right moment.

-Okay, so OOH is definitely still kicking in the digital age.
-Let’s check out some of the different flavors of OOH you might see.
+Okay, so OOH is definitely not just “still a thing” in the digital age – it’s thriving!
+Let’s check out some of the different flavors of OOH you might see.”

 Types of OOH – From Classic to Cutting-Edge